Archibald Yell: Political career

-Death

 On February 23, 1847, Yell was killed in action at the Battle of Buena Vista at age 49.
 He was originally buried on the battlefield in Mexico.
 His body was removed and returned to Arkansas for burial at Waxhaws Cemetery in Fayetteville.
 When Evergreen Cemetery was established in the city, the Freemasons arranged for his body to be relocated and reinterred in the Masonic section of that cemetery.

 Personal life

 Yell met Mary Scott in Bedford County, Tennessee, where they were neighbors.
 They married in 1821 after he had started to establish his law practice.
 She had one daughter, Mary, who was born January 5, 1823.
 Mary Scott Yell died from complications following their daughter's birth.
 A few years later in 1828, he married Nancy Moore of Danville, Kentucky.
 They had four children before her death.
 He later married Maria (McIlvaine) Ficklin, a widow.
 They had no children.
 Maria died on October 15, 1838, while he was serving in Congress.
-His nephew James Yell became Major-General of the Arkansas Militia during the American Civil War.
+His nephew James Yell (1811–1867) became Major-General of the Arkansas Militia during the American Civil War.

-Legacy

-Yell County and Yellville, Arkansas, are named after him.
-An antebellum militia company from Helena, known as the "Yell Rifles", was also named after him.
+Honors

+Yell County and Yellville, Arkansas, are named after him, as was the "Yell Rifles", an antebellum militia company from Helena.
+A small segment of former US Highway 71 Business (US 71B) was named Archibald Yell Boulevard in Fayetteville until 2022.
+Yell's legacy was reexamined during a construction project on the roadway; the city council renamed the road Nelson Hackett Boulevard.
+Hackett escaped slavery in Arkansas and fled to Canada in 1841, where he remained until extradited back to Arkansas at the request of Yell on behalf of the slaveowner.